ZinaRotgauz/hcds-project/README.md

 3. How do you currently assess stroke risk?

 ## Questions related with tasks
 Task1: Imagine you’re seeing a new patient during a routine checkup.
-Could you walk me through how you’d use this tool to input their information?
+Could you walk me through how you’d use this tool to input their information?<br>
 Question: Is anything unclear while entering the data?
 Would you expect anything to happen at this stage?

 Task2: You’ve now entered the data and pressed ‘Predict Stroke Risk’.
 What do you expect to see next?
-How would you use this information in your conversation with the patient?
+How would you use this information in your conversation with the patient?<br>
 Question: What would you tell the patient based on the output?
 Would you want more context around the prediction — such as confidence or comparison to averages?

 Task3:Imagine the system now groups the patient into a certain risk profile, and you can click on that profile to see common features of people in the same group.
-What do you expect to see?
+What do you expect to see?<br>
 Questions: Would this kind of profile grouping help your decision-making?
 How would you explain it to a patient?

 Task4: Imagine you want to show your patient how their stroke risk changes if they reduce their glucose level or quit smoking.
-How would you do this using the tool?
+How would you do this using the tool?<br>
 Questions: Would this motivate behavior change for the patient?
 Would a side-by-side comparison help?

 Task5: You’ve completed the checkup and want to record the result or share it with another specialist.
-What would you do?
+What would you do?<br>
 Question: Would you want to add notes or see documentation of how the result was calculated?
 Would you prefer export, print, or integration with an EHR system?

 ## Open-ended questions